Longhouse, GALLERY AND EXHIBIT SPACE

 Art Gallery & Exhibit Area

 Free Admission Policy for Individuals/Families: Everyday is a free museum day at the Duwamish Longhouse & Cultural Center.
 Children must be supervised by a parent or guardian.
 Free parking.
 Good will donations are welcome.
-Closed Sundays and Mondays.
+Closed Mondays.